Vayechi & 1 Kings: Last Will and Testament

 And Joseph said to his father: “Not thus, my father, because this one is the firstborn!
 Put your right hand on his head.”
 But his father refused to, and he said: “I know, my son, I know.
 He, too, will become a people, and he, too, will be great.
 However, his younger brother will be greater than he, and his descendants will be abundant enough to fill nations.”
 And he blessed them that day, saying: “By you [the people of] Israel will give blessings, saying: God will make you like Efrayim and Menasheh.”
 And he put Efrayim before Menasheh.
 (Genesis 48:18-20)

 The author of Genesis knows that centuries later, the tribe of Efrayim would have more people than the tribe of Menasheh, and produce the kings of the northern kingdom of Israel.
 But how does Jacob know this?
-Because God has given him the gift of prophecy.
+Because, later commentators explained, God gave him the gift of prophecy.

 Jacob then gives prophecies about what will happen in the distant future to the eponymous tribes of his remaining eleven sons.
 Some of Jacob’s prophetic poems include predictions that come true later in the bible; for example, the tribe of Judah does provide the kings of the southern Israelite kingdom, and the tribes of Shimon and Levi do not own territories of their own.
 Other prophecies apparently refer to stories that have been lost, and still mystify commentators.